cakephp/docs/en/core-libraries/internationalization-and-localization.rst

                 /de
                     my_plugin.po

-Language folders can either be the two letter ISO code of the language or the full locale name such as ``fr_FR``, ``es_AR``, ``da_DK`` which contains both the language and the country where it is spoken.
+Translation folders can either be the two letter ISO code of the language or the full locale name such as ``fr_FR``, ``es_AR``, ``da_DK`` which contains both the language and the country where it is spoken.